opme/motor-driver/opm-inline/README.md

 # motor-driver

 This motor driver uses inline current sensing.
-The driver chip built in current sensing.
+The driver chip TMC6200 has built in current sensing.

 # Diagram